Erwartung: Synopsis

 A woman is in an apprehensive state as she searches for her lover.
 In the darkness, she comes across what she first thinks is a body, but then realises is a tree-trunk.
 She is frightened and becomes more anxious as she cannot find the man she is looking for.
 She then finds a dead body, and sees that it is her lover.
 She calls out for assistance, but there is no response.
 She tries to revive him, and addresses him as if he were still alive, angrily charging him with being unfaithful to her.
 She then asks herself what she is to do with her life, as her lover is now dead.
 Finally, she wanders off alone into the night.

 Instrumentation

-Erwartungs score calls for an orchestra with the following instrumentation.
+Erwartung's score calls for an orchestra with the following instrumentation.